-For the second year in a row, we’ve committed meaningful action to support equality in the workplace and to champion change through WGEA’s voluntary leading practice recognition program.
+We’re proud to be named as one of only 136 companies to receive this year’s Workplace Gender Equality Agency’s (WGEA) Employer of Choice for Gender Equality (EOCGE) citation.
+For the third year in a row, we’ve committed to strong and meaningful action to support equality in the workplace and to champion change through WGEA’s voluntary leading practice recognition program.

 The WGEA EOCGE citation is a voluntary recognition program that recognises that gender equality is critical to an organisation’s success and is a feature of well-managed, leading organisations.
 Research has demonstrated that groups with diverse perspectives and flexibility in thinking almost always outperform homogenous groups, leading to higher levels of creativity, innovation and organisational agility.